-On March 18, 2018, a fire broke out in APHC's hotel property that damaged the podium and main hotel that resulted to the suspension of its hotel operations.
-Based on the Fire Certification issued by the Bureau of Fire Protection - National Headquarters on April 23, 2018, the cause of the subject fire has been declared and classified as "accidental in nature".
+On March 18, 2018, a fire broke out in the property that damaged the podium and main hotel that resulted to the suspension of its hotel operations.
+Based on the Fire Certification issued by the Bureau of Fire Protection - National Headquarters on April 23, 2018, the cause of the subject fire has been declared and classified as an accident.
 APHC incurred casualty losses due to damages on its inventories and hotel property (see Notes 6 and 9).
 APHC has filed for property damage and business insurance claims from its insurance companies and the insurance claims were finalized in 2020 amounting to P1.72 billion.
 As at December 31, 2020, total amount received from the insurance company amounted to P1.58 billion.
 As at December 31, 2020 and 2019, APHC recognized gains on insurance claims amounting to P854.52 million and P234.09 million, respectively, of which P850.22 million and P431.25 million were received in 2020 and 2019, respectively.
 The remainder amounting to P136.21 million relates to the portion of the claims that is still receivable from the insurance company.
-In 2018, APHC started the reconstruction and restoration of the podium and the hotel buildings which are still ongoing as at December 31, 2021.